 Once we finished building the new bed, I got to work choosing which plants to start first, and where to plant them.
 Not only do I want to grow the things I use most, but I’d like to grow what other people use most, and eventually I hope to start a small apothecary business.
+Update: I now have an Etsy store!
 My final list for this year is as follows:

 |Bergamot||Yarrow||St Johns Wort||Lemon Mint|

 Additionally, I have a small culinary herb garden in a different location which contains a number of herbs which can also be used medicinally.

 I’m also fortunate enough to live in a place where I have a copious amount of wild plants on my property that I can wildcraft.